FAQ

 What do cadets do during the summer?

-Do I have to join the Armed Forces after cadets?
+Do I have to join the Canadian Armed Forces (CAF) after cadets?